How to Install Newari Font?

 Fig 1.
 Newari Lipi on Brass

-1. Style of writing Nepali Language (Nepal Bhasa)
+1. Style of Writing Nepal Bhasha (Nepal Language)

-Forget Gurkhas, the Newar people had been the rulers of the Kathmandu valley for over many centuries and still are.
-They call the Kathmandu valley "Nepal", and their language "Nepal Bhasha" the language of Kathmandu Valley or Nepal.
-While their writing was called "Nepal Lipi" or "Nepaalalipi".
-In the temples around Kathmandu Valley you can see their writing carved either into stone or wood, or embossed in brass or other metals.
+Forget the Gurkhas — the Newar people have been rulers of the Kathmandu Valley for many centuries and continue to be culturally dominant [1].
+They call the Kathmandu Valley "Nepal," and their language "Nepal Bhasha" — the language of the Kathmandu Valley or Nepal [2].
+Their writing system was called "Nepal Lipi" or "Nepaalalipi" [3].
+Throughout temples around the Kathmandu Valley, you can observe their writing carved into stone or wood, or embossed in brass and other metals.

-There are two distinct styles of writing, an ornate style with many long downward strokes which they call "Ranjana", and a more rounded style which they call "Prachalit".
-Both of these Newari Fonts can be downloaded by clicking on the above link.
+There are two distinct styles of writing: an ornate style with many long downward strokes, called "Ranjana," and a more rounded style, called "Prachalit" [4].
+Both of these Newar fonts can be downloaded by clicking on the above links.

-While these two are not the oldest examples of their writing, very old examples can be seen in the Patan Museum nearby.
+Although these two are not the oldest examples of their writing, very old specimens can be seen in the nearby Patan Museum.
 Other styles of writing have also appeared.
-Rabison Shakya in his book on how to write Nepal Bhasa identifies a third style which he refers to as Bhujimmola, while Hemraj Shakyavansha (1985) identified 9 styles.
-Different styles appear to have been used for different purposes – Ranjana for sacred and religious texts, Prachalit for everyday secular writings and Bhujimmola for administrative purposes.
+Rabison Shakya, in his comprehensive book on how to write Nepal Bhasa, identifies a third style which he refers to as "Bhujimmola" [5], while Hemraj Shakyavansha (1985) identified nine distinct styles [6].
+Different styles appear to have been used for different purposes — Ranjana for sacred and religious texts, Prachalit for everyday secular writings, and Bhujimmola for administrative purposes.

-Fig 2.
-Newspaper with Ranjana headline, and Prachalit body
+Fig. 2.
+Newspaper with Ranjana headline and Prachalit body text

-Around 1998, a proposal was submitted to Unicode by a committee in Nepal for a distinct encoding for the writing of Nepali, to include three common consonant compounds (conjuncts) - {tra}, {ksha}, and {gya} - that collate separately and are taught as part of the basic alphabet in Nepal.
-This proposal was rejected on the basis that the three conjuncts distinguished did not define a writing system difference and should continue to be treated as conjuncts with the collation differences handled through collation algorithms.
-This seemed fair enough, and after this software was developed for the Nepali language working with the Unicode Devanagari code block.
+Around 1998, a proposal was submitted to Unicode by a committee in Nepal for a distinct encoding for the Nepali script, to include three common consonant compounds (conjuncts) — {tra}, {ksha}, and {gya} — which collate separately and are taught as part of the basic alphabet in Nepal [7].
+This proposal was rejected on the basis that the three conjuncts did not constitute a distinct writing system and should continue to be treated as conjuncts, with the collation differences handled through collation algorithms [8].
+This reasoning seemed fair enough, and subsequently software was developed for the Nepali language using the Unicode Devanagari code block.

-2. Early attempts to encode Nepali lipi (Nepaalalipi)
+2. Early Attempts to Encode Nepal Lipi (Nepaalalipi)

-In 2001 the Unicode expert Michael Everson posted a proposed code block which he named “Newari” and illustrated with graphic characters from Ranjana, and also about the same time he posted a draft code block named “Nepali” and illustrated this with graphic characters from Prachalit (this posting is no longer available); what is singular about these drafts was their inclusion of the same three conjuncts, , , and , as in that earlier proposal for Nepali, presumably influenced by this.
+In 2001, the Unicode expert Michael Everson posted a proposed code block which he named "Newari," illustrated with graphic characters from Ranjana [9].
+Around the same time, he posted a draft code block named "Nepali," illustrated with graphic characters from Prachalit (this posting is no longer available) [10].
+What was noteworthy about these drafts was their inclusion of the same three conjuncts — {tra}, {ksha}, and {gya} — as in the earlier proposal for Nepali, presumably influenced by it.

-Though the Newar community already had 8-bit hack fonts for their writing (the book by Shakya (2002) could be viewed as a description of his 8-bit hack fonts), a number of Newar activists began to take an interest in Unicode standards for Newar writing, with ideas expressed as proposed code blocks.
-A meeting of the Nepal Lipi Guthi in July 2008 explored the ideas that each style of writing should be separately encoded and that the actual shapes of the characters should themselves be standardised.
+Although the Newar community already had 8-bit hack fonts for their writing (Shakya’s 2002 book could be viewed as a description of his 8-bit hack fonts) [11], a number of Newar activists began to take an interest in Unicode standards for Newar writing, expressing ideas as proposed code blocks.
+A meeting of the Nepal Lipi Guthi in July 2008 explored the notion that each style of writing should be separately encoded and that the actual shapes of the characters themselves should be standardised [12].

-I became involved at about this point, and studied the book by Shakya to find out more about the writing of Nepal Bhasa, and how it differed from Devanagari which I knew was often used to write Nepal Bhasa.
-Shakya gives small tables of the basic characters of the writing, for Ranjana, for Prachalit, and for Bhujimmola, but to my surprise these were not equivalent, the Prachalit tables had significantly more characters, as can be seen in Figure 5 for the consonants of the three writing styles.
+I became involved around this point and studied Shakya’s book to learn more about the writing of Nepal Bhasa and how it differed from Devanagari, which I knew was often used to write Nepal Bhasa.
+Shakya provides small tables of the basic characters of Ranjana, Prachalit, and Bhujimmola, but to my surprise these were not equivalent — the Prachalit tables had significantly more characters, as can be seen in Figure 5 for the consonants of the three writing styles [13].

 Ranjana Newari Scripts Vowel and Consonant